ibm-cloud-docs/Cloudant/replicate/advanced_replication.md

 If the result is true,
 the document is replicated.

 To set up filtering, use the `selector` field whenever possible.
 When you use the `selector` field, you can specify a filter without having to replicate the entire database.
 This method makes filtering faster and causes less load on {{site.data.keyword.cloudant_short_notm}}.
-For more information, see the [`selector` field](https://cloud.ibm.com//apidocs/cloudant#postfinds) documentation.
+For more information, see the [`selector` field](/apidocs/cloudant#postfinds){: new_window}{: external} documentation.
 {: note}

 See the following example of a filter function: